Constellations

 How to find Circinus

-Circinus may be dim, with only one star above magnitude 4, but the presence of Alpha Centauri across the border makes it easy to find.
-Obviously Alpha Centauri, at magnitude -0.27, is easy to find as the third brightest star in the sky.
-It’s so far south that to even get a glimpse of it from the Northern Hemisphere, you have to be south of 29 degrees north latitude.
+Circinus may be dim, with only one star brighter than magnitude 4, but the presence of Alpha Centauri next door makes it easy to find.
+As the 3rd-brightest star in the sky, Alpha Centauri is easy to find.
+This magnitude -0.27 star is so far south that to even get a glimpse of it from the Northern Hemisphere, you have to be south of 29 degrees north latitude.
 Of course, in the Southern Hemisphere, you just have to look up.

 On the opposite side of Circinus from Alpha Centauri is Triangulum Australe, the Southern Triangle.
 Indeed, Triangulum Australe does resemble a triangle, with its brightest corner star farthest from Circinus.